auth0/docs/articles/quickstart/webapp/nextjs/01-login.md

 ```

 :::note
-Next.js suggest using <a href="https://nextjs.org/docs/api-reference/next/link" target="_blank" rel="noreferrer">Link</a> components instead of anchor tags, but since these are API routes and not pages, anchor tags are needed.
+Next.js suggests using <a href="https://nextjs.org/docs/api-reference/next/link" target="_blank" rel="noreferrer">Link</a> components instead of anchor tags, but since these are API routes and not pages, anchor tags are needed.
 :::

 :::panel Checkpoint